Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Zoe Life Photography/istockphoto

-According to the 2019 Worldwide Global Wedding Report, it costs an average of $29,200 to get married in the United States.
+According to The Knot, the average cost of getting married in the United States is $33,000.
 That figure doesn’t even cover the cost of a honeymoon.
-As everyone found out during the pandemic when weddings were either put on hold or made much, much smaller, a wedding can be done on a much smaller budget.
-It’s important for you to figure out what you can comfortably contribute and be candid about it with your child.
+As everyone found out during the pandemic, when weddings were either put on hold or scaled back significantly, a wedding can be done on a much smaller budget.
+You need to figure out what you can comfortably contribute and be candid about it with your child.
 If they want to spend beyond that, it will be their financial responsibility.

 Keeping Up With the Joneses